chenyahui/gin-cache/readme.md

 # Feature

 * Has a huge performance improvement compared to gin-contrib/cache.
-* Support cache response in local memory and redis.
+* Cache http response in local memory or Redis.
-* Offer a way to custom the cache key of request.
+* Offer a way to custom the cache strategy by per request.
 * Use singleflight to avoid cache breakdown problem.

 # How To Use